-2 The main references include Greenwood and Hercowitz (1991), Benhabib et al. (1991), Gervais (2002), Davis and Heathcote (2005), Iacoviello (2005), Fisher (2006), Christensen et al. (2016), Iacoviello and Neri (2010), Iacoviello and Pavan (2013), and Kiyotaki et al. (2011).
+2The main references include Greenwood and Hercowitz (1991), Benhabib et al. (1991), Gervais (2002), Davis and Heathcote (2005), Iacoviello (2005), Fisher (2006), Christensen et al. (2016), Iacoviello and Neri (2010), Iacoviello and Pavan (2013), and Kiyotaki et al. (2011).

-3 The main references include Meh and Moran (2010), Gertler and Karadi (2011), Gerali et al. (2010), Angeloni and Faia (2013), Gertler and Kiyotaki (2010), Gertler et al. (2012) and Gertler and Kiyotaki (2015).
+3The main references include Meh and Moran (2010), Gertler and Karadi (2011), Gerali et al. (2010), Angeloni and Faia (2013), Gertler and Kiyotaki (2010), Gertler et al. (2012) and Gertler and Kiyotaki (2015).

-shocks, the capital quality shock could be one of the most important driving forces in China's business cycles, given the significant role played by the non-residential investment in China's economy.
-The estimated model indeed shows that, at the business cycle frequencies, the capital quality shock accounts for more than 15 percent of the variance in consumption, nonresidential investment and output, and a large fraction of the variance in nonresidential loans, net worth, deposits, bank leverage and inflation, between 25 and 70 percent.
+As in Smets and Wouters (2007), Iacoviello and Neri (2010), and Justiniano et al. (2010), our model considers a rich set of shocks: the technology shocks in both housing and consumption goods sector, the housing preference shock, the intertemporal preference shock, the LTV shock, the capital quality shock, the cost-push shock, the labor supply shock, and the monetary policy shock.
+Among these shocks, the capital quality shock could be one of the most important driving forces in China's business cycles, given the significant role played by the non-residential investment in China's economy.
+The estimated model indeed shows that, at the business cycle frequencies, the capital quality shock accounts for more than 15 percent of the variance in consumption, nonresidential investment and output, and a large fraction of variance in nonresidential loans, net worth, deposits, bank leverage and inflation, between 25 and 70 percent.
 More broadly, this result is in line with the recent business cycle literature.
 While the seminal paper of Chari et al. (2007) finds the investment wedge to play a minor role in the US business cycles, the more recent works applying the methodology to emerging countries and Asian economies find that the investment wedge to be a dominant factor in business cycle fluctuations.4

 There are a few recent papers studying the Chinese housing market using the DSGE framework.
 Ng (2015) represents an early attempt to understand China's housing market from a macro perspective based on NK DSGE approach, however, due to data limitation, the author relies on annual data to estimate the model.
 Abstracting from the nominal side, Minetti et al. (2019) focus on the real house price dynamics in China by incorporating an external habits in housing consumption into the preference specification.
 The recent paper by Gai et al. (2020), which is also based on the NK DSGE framework, focuses on the implications of the housing collateral constraint on China's business cycles.
 Contrary to the typical findings in the literature, the statistical test of this paper favors the benchmark model without the collateral constraint on house financing.
 The crucial distinction of our paper from these three papers lies in both the modeling part and the empirical implementation.
-All the three papers do not incorporate banking and financial frictions into their model frameworks.
+All the three papers do not incorporate banking and financial friction into their model frameworks.
 As showed by our quantitative evaluations, shocks and frictions in the housing sector have significant impacts on the dynamics of the financial sector.
 Intuitively, Chinese economy features a tight link in the banking sector and housing sector, since housing related loans claim a substantial portion on the bank's balance sheet in China.
 Moreover, the quarterly data sample we construct for the calibration and estimation spans for nearly two decades and covers all the key variables in both financial and housing sector, the most comprehensive one in the related literature on China's business cycle, as far as we know.
 This enables us to uncover a more accurate picture of the sources of business cycle fluctuations in China.